MVNU has highest traditional undergrad enrollment since 2008

 “Our recruitment and financial aid staff rose to every challenge before them” said DaLonzo.
 “They recruited a class of new first-year students that is ethnically, socioeconomically and academically diverse, well prepared and brings a new richness to our campus in terms of their interests, activities and most importantly, their love of Christ.”

 For more information on MVNU programs and admissions, visit www.mvnu.edu.

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 29 states and 14 countries/U.S. territories.

-posted 12 months agoMVNU ranks in top 100 colleges for value
+posted about 1 year agoMVNU ranks in top 100 colleges for value

 posted over 1 year agoStanley named MVNU Director of Admissions